tobega/tailspin-v0/README.md

 ## Contributing
 When it comes to language syntax I will be the final arbiter and dictator.
 It is important to get things that look similar to somehow work similarly (with obvious translations of context).
+Happy to accept feedback on things that seem illogical or unharmonious.

 Happy to accept suggestions of sample programs and attempts to solve it.
 If new syntax is thought to be needed, I could also consider suggestions, even if it means changing previous syntax choices to achieve the desired harmony.
+Note, though, that Tailspin does not have goals to be either minimal or complete, features that seem mostly theoretical do not have to be implemented.

 Happy to accept contributions that enable full unicode support.